Sunday, October 30, 2022

 DIALECTICS, UTOPIANISM and a PROGRAM

-Marcuse pointed out that dialectical thinking emerges out of daily life, as contradictions because evident.
+Marcuse pointed out that dialectical thinking emerges out of daily life, as contradictions become evident.
 It becomes “a critique of conformist logic.”
 Gunderson’s academic and odd names for the stages of dialectics are various forms of ‘immanent critique,’ ‘historization,’ and ‘contradiction-crisis diagnosis.
 He describes these three ‘flagellations’ (!?) of dialectics by referring back to the failures of the 20th century socialist movement.
 He endorses something called ‘negative dialectics’ which is open about the future but not determinist.
 I'm not sure any of these twists are necessary.

 Gunderson first quotes Bukharin and Kautsky as to how they assumed socialism was inevitable.
 It is not, as the more wide-spread socialist phrase ‘socialism or barbarism’ originated by Luxemburg shows.
 Secondarily, the ‘revolutionary subject’ – the working class – was defeated, bought off or ideologically captured, living to survive, according to the Frankfurt School.
 He describes the School's ‘negative dialectical thinking’ - which abstains from clear programs – resulting in a sort of pessimistic and idealist quietism where “thinking becomes a more effective means of resistance than action.”
 So he turns against them.
 The Frankfurt School assumed Fordist / Keynesianism would be permanent.
 It was not, moving first to neo-liberalism, now towards authoritarianism and fascism.
 Thirdly, Gunderson believes a “climate revolution” – or indeed any kind – is highly unlikely, but still a goal to work towards.
 As part of this he favors a form of ‘degrowth’ in advanced capitalist countries.
 (As an aside, he thinks Extinction Rebellion is a form of pseudo-activity.)